-As editors we would like to first congratulate Saskia and Niels on receiving the EJPG Best Article Award for 2020.
-We would also like to thank our Committee Members for their efforts in judging the articles and in so doing, showing their support for gender scholarship and of course for the EJPG.
+As editors we would like to congratulate Dr Fremlova on receiving the EJPG Best Article Award for 2021.
+We would also like to thank our judges for their time and commitment in judging the shortlisted articles and showing their support for gender scholarship and EJPG.

 Read the award winning article: